 - A combination containing standardised extracts of Ginkgo (120 mg/day) and Korean ginseng (200 mg/day standardised to 4% ginsenosides) demonstrated improvement in the working and long-term memories of healthy middle-aged volunteers after 14 weeks in a multicenter, double-blind, placebo-controlled trial.

 - In a meta-analysis that included five placebo-controlled trials, standardised Ginkgo extract (120 to 160 mg/day for 4 to 6 weeks) was found to have a highly significant therapeutic effect over placebo in peripheral arterial occlusive disease (Fontaine stage II or III).
 A review of randomised, double-blind, placebo-controlled trials of either standardised Ginkgo extract (120 to 160 mg/day) or the drug pentoxifylline in treating intermittent claudication found that the trials had similar clinical outcomes and were of the same methodological quality.
 Eight randomised, double-blind, placebo-controlled trials were included in a recent meta-analysis, concluding that standardised Ginkgo extract was superior to placebo in the symptomatic treatment of patients with intermittent claudication.
-The daily dose in these trials ranged from 120 mg to 160 mg for a period of 24 weeks in six of the trials and for a shorter duration in the other trials.
+The daily dose in these trials ranged from 120 mg to 160 mg for 24 weeks in six of the trials and for a shorter duration in the other trials.

 - A review of randomised controlled trials found inconsistent results for Ginkgo in treating patients with tinnitus without accompanying symptoms of cerebral insufficiency.
 A large, double-blind, placebo-controlled trial published in early 2001 found that standardised Ginkgo extract (150 mg/day) was no more beneficial than was placebo in treating tinnitus.
 The treatment did not significantly affect other symptoms of cerebral insufficiency.
-Given the positive results of previous trials, the authors suggested that Ginkgo appears ineffective in treating tinnitus alone, but it may be effective in treating tinnitus in patients who also have other symptoms of cerebral insufficiency.
+Given the positive results of previous trials, the authors suggested that Ginkgo appears ineffective in treating tinnitus alone, but it may be useful in treating tinnitus in patients who also have other symptoms of cerebral insufficiency.

 - A randomised trial comparing standardised Ginkgo extract (160 mg/day) and betahistine (a vasodilator, 32 mg/day) demonstrated the efficacy of both treatments on subjective and objective measurements of equilibrium in patients complaining of vertigo, dizziness, or both caused by vascular vestibular disorders.
 The results indicated that the sites of action of Ginkgo and betahistine for compensation of equilibrium are different and that Ginkgo improved oculomotor and visuovestibular function to a greater extent.